What is work-study?

 Who can be a work-study employee?

 Students are considered for work-study employment based on financial need.
 A completed FAFSA or WASFA application is required prior to April 1st.
 Eligibility is determined by the Financial Aid Office in Room A208.
-You must be enrolled in a minimum of 6 financial aid eligible credits and have at least a 2.0 quarterly and cumulative GPA.
+You must be enrolled in a minimum of 6 financial aid eligible credits and maintain Satisfactory Academic Progress.

 How do I receive the money?